GetStream/stream-chat-android/DokkaRoot.md

 ### 🔗 Quick Links

 * [Register](https://getstream.io/chat/trial/): Create an account and get an API key for Stream Chat
+> Small teams and individuals can also apply for a [Maker Account](https://getstream.io/maker-account/) that allows you to use Startup Plan for free.

 #### Tutorials
 * [Chat Tutorial](https://getstream.io/tutorials/android-chat/#kotlin): Learn the basics of the SDK by by building a simple messaging app (Kotlin or Java)